ghas-lab-templates/exercises/module-3.md

 #### Steps

-1. Create the file `.github/workflows/codeql.yml` by using the Actions marketplace template
+1. Create the file `.github/workflows/codeql.yml` by using the Actions marketplace template for CodeQL, which can be found by navigating to the `Actions` tab.
    <details>
      <summary>Hint</summary>

-    1. Navigate to `Security` tab and then navigate to the `Code scanning` menu under the `Vulnerability Alerts` list
+    1. Navigate to `Actions` tab
-    2. Then click on `Add tool`
+    2. If you've already run a workflow in this repository before, select the `New workflow` button.
+Otherwise, skip to step 3.
+    3. Search for `CodeQL` in the search bar
-    3. From the list of Security tools available, select the `CodeQL Analysis` and click `Configure`
+    4. From the list of results, select `Configure` under `CodeQL Analysis`
-    4. This will open up the Actions editor with a pre-defined template populated to run the CodeQL scan
+    5. This will open up the Actions editor with a pre-defined template populated to run the CodeQL scan

    </details>